anatman-org/prime/README.txt

 [if aliens came tomorrow
-and asked us to give them one book to help us understand humanity what book would it be?]
+and asked us to give them one book to help us understand humanity and while well represented are not present at this editor's meeting what book would it be?]

-  and i am finite
-  and God is not

-what does it mean
-to be in accord with

-Heaven’s distinctions?

-the mutual dependence
-of changing pronouncements

-is such that they seem not
-to depend on each other

-  others will surely suffer from the obscurity of what i say

-so let us speak plainly
-of our fears

-of what we deeply hold
-to be right and wrong

-  but let us also be clear
-  with ourselves

-those who can cicada-like slough off all bonds and thus arcanely

-unite life and death
-are extremely rare

-  [and while well represented
-  are not present at this editor's meeting]

 b6  679 ☱>☴
  1  887  ☳